nselby/nselby.github.io/_posts/2017-08-03-Ask-The-Right-Questions.md

 <p><img class="right" width="350px" src="http://blog.udacity.com/wp-content/uploads/2014/11/data_analysis1.jpg" /></p>

-People are asking a lot of questions about what do police do, and whether they do things right.
+People are asking a lot of questions about what police do, and whether they do things right.

 Answering important questions about law enforcement being asked today requires a collaborative approach that starts before data is even gathered.